 Rehabilitative and habilitative services have separate annual limits.
 These limits do not apply to medically necessary cardiac or pulmonary rehabilitation or services for mental health and substance use disorder.
 We may cover more outpatient rehabilitation sessions to treat a neurologic condition (such as stroke, spinal cord or head injury, or pediatric neurodevelopmental problems).
+If you have an acute head or spinal cord injury, we may cover extra inpatient days.
 To get these additional benefits, you must meet the criteria and your provider must get prior authorization before you have used all of your initial sessions or visits.
 A session is one visit.
 Only one session of each type of outpatient physical, occupational or speech therapy is covered in one day.